beliveau-lab/TigerFISH/docs/source/tutorials.rst

 **Let's walkthrough**

-1. Return to the main home directory in the Tigerfish directory structure to enter the probe design mode test directory using the following command:
+1. Return to the main home directory in the **Tigerfish** directory structure to enter the probe design mode test directory using the following command:

 .. code-block:: bash

-     cd example_run/main/main_pipeline/probe_design_test/
+     cd example_run/probe_design_test/

 .. image:: imgs/step_1_probe_design.png
      :width: 500